kotx/ts-starter/README.md

 2. Change license in [LICENSE](/LICENSE) and [package.json](/package.json)
 3. Change project name in [package.json](/package.json)

-For `npm clean` to work, you must run `npm config set script-shell pwsh`
+For `npm clean` to work on Windows, you must run `npm config set script-shell pwsh`